About SquidManSquidMan is a MacOS X graphical installer and manager for the Squid proxy cache. It is designed to operate

 As with version 3.5 of SquidMan, this version no longer supports PowerPC hardware, and requires a 64-bit system (note that some early intel iMacs are 32-bit only, and while they run 10.6.8, they only do so in 32-bit mode, and do not support this version of SquidMan).
-This version has been tested on Snow Leopard (64-bit only), Lion, Mountain Lion and Mavericks.
+This version has been tested on Snow Leopard (64-bit only), Lion, Mountain Lion, Mavericks and Yosemite.

 If you're upgrading from an earlier version of SquidMan, please note that some of the values in the template used by older versions of SquidMan are incompatible with the new version of Squid, and will generate errors or at least warnings when Squid is started.
 Thus version 3.8 will need to replace the template file.
 If you have ever modified the template to add your own customisations, your changes will be lost during the upgrade.
 If you have modified the template from the default, be sure to save the old template before upgrading to SquidMan 3.8.
 After the upgrade, you will need to manually merge your changes back into the new template.